sandstorm-io/sandstorm/roadmap/self-hosting/README.md

 - The URL of the main Sandstorm UI. (`BASE_URL`) Changing this also resets the OAuth configuration, since OAuth identity providers require that you specify the callback URL when creating the client key.
 - The IP address and port to which the server binds. (`BIND_IP` and `PORT`)

+### TODO(feature) Docker

+The install flow should also offfer users the ability to download a completed Docker image of sandstorm, which will make for easy deployment on servers.

 ### Integrity

 The install script is PGP signed using Sandstorm's release keys, which can be verified through web-of-trust.
 The user must manually verify the installer script against the signature if they desire this verification.
 Instructions can be found in the docs.